robertvacareanu/apply_softrules/README.md

 ## Code

 The structure is:
 - `config` which contains some of the configs used to run different apps.
 There is one `config/base_config.yaml` which is user-specific.
 It contains the basepath.
-In this way the configs from the folder can work without additional modifications
+In this way the configs from the folder can work without additional modifications.
+Additionally, there is the folder `config/dataset_specifics` which contains information specific to each dataset (e.g. datasets may use different labels for the absence of a relation)
 - `data_sample` contains a folder corresponding to each dataset supported.
 The idea is to provide a small file with the format of the dataset to facilitate runs.
 - `src` contains the source code, organized as follows:
     - `src/apps` contains some simple runnables.
 The idea is to be able to take each individual file and run it without much orchestration.
 For example, a file might generate some baseline results